SkylineCommunications/dataminer-docs/connector-help/connector_help/ONATi_Keysight_87106B_SP6T.md

 # ONATi Keysight 87106B SP6T

-The ONATi Keysight 87106B SP6T is a virtual driver that is used to monitor the outputs of **Advantech ADAM6050** elements.
+The ONATi Keysight 87106B SP6T is a virtual connector that is used to monitor the outputs of **Advantech ADAM6050** elements.

 ## About